 Wednesday, May 26, 2010

-The Swindler's Downfall
+Beha'alotecha: The Swindler’s Downfall

 Herbert Plimpton was a confidence man of rare skill, a master of deception who had turned trickery into an art form.
-Not that he’d ever call it that.
-No, in Plimpton's eyes, he was a facilitator of financial redistribution, a genius at transferring wealth from those who had it to himself, who, naturally, appreciated it more.
+Not that he would ever call it that.
+No, in Plimpton’s eyes, he was a facilitator of financial redistribution, a genius at transferring wealth from those who had it to himself, who, naturally, appreciated it more.

 For years, he ran schemes so intricate and polished that his victims often thanked him while handing over their savings.
 The townsfolk saw him as a well-liked, charming man with a peculiar knack for turning a profit.